Working As A Research Assistant for a Law School Professor

 Students may register for Directed Research during the summer semester.
 The summer registration deadlines is July 1, unless there is approval by the Vice Dean to add at a later date.
 Please note that full-time students will be charged per credit for Directed Research during the summer.
 All work must be submitted by September 1 or by an earlier deadline established by the supervising faculty member.

 In seminars, colloquia, and courses that offer the option to add an additional writing credit, students may earn one credit for writing a substantial paper (at least 10,000 words in length exclusive of footnotes).
 To earn the additional credit, students must register for the writing credit section of the course within the same semester the course is offered.
-The deadline for registering is October 3, 2013 for Fall 2013, and February 6, 2014, for Spring 2014.
+The deadline for registering is September 19 for Fall 2018 and February 6 for Spring 2019.

-LL.M.
-Thesis Option
+LLM Thesis Option

-It should be substantial in length (at least 10,000 words exclusive of footnotes) and, like the substantial writing requirement for J.D. students, must be analytical rather than descriptive in nature, showing original thought and analysis.
+It should be substantial in length (at least 10,000 words exclusive of footnotes) and, like the substantial writing requirement for JD students, must be analytical rather than descriptive in nature, showing original thought and analysis.
 Please note the thesis designation is for a single research paper agreed upon in advance.

 The student is required to submit an outline and at least one FULL PRE-FINAL draft to the faculty member in order to receive the thesis notation.
-When submitting a final draft of the thesis to the faculty member, the student must give the faculty member an LL.M.
-Thesis Certification form.
+When submitting a final draft of the thesis to the faculty member, the student must give the faculty member an LLM Thesis Certification form.
 The faculty member is required to return the signed form to the Office of Graduate Affairs when submitting a grade for the course.

 Please note that the student will not receive additional credit for writing the thesis, but will only receive credit for the seminar or Directed Research for which he or she is registered.

-International Legal Studies Students should review their program requirements for further information about writing an LL.M. thesis within their program.
+International Legal Studies Students should review their program requirements for further information about writing an LLM thesis within their program.